-(Note that the EPA was not a party to the development of Appendix X5 and the information and conclusions provided in the Appendix do not in any way reflect the opinions, guidance, or approval of EPA.
-This Appendix was originally updated and used in E1527-13.
-Users of this Appendix are cautioned that statutes, regulations, guidance, case law, and/or other authorities analyzed and/or referenced in the Appendix may have changed since that date.
-Thus, before relying on any of the analyses, conclusions and/or guidance provided by this Appendix, users should ensure that those analyses, conclusions and/or guidance are current and correct at the time use is made of this Appendix.
-In addition, this Appendix is provided for background information purposes only and does not alter, amend, or change the meaning of E2247.
-If any inconsistency between this Appendix and E2247 arises, E2247 applies, not this Appendix or any interpretation based on this Appendix.)
+(Note that the EPA was not a party to the development of Appendix X5 and the information and conclusions provided in the appendix do not in any way reflect the opinions, guidance, or approval of EPA.
+Users of this appendix are cautioned that statutes, regulations, guidance, case law, and/or other authorities analyzed and/or referenced in the appendix may have changed since the publication of this appendix.
+Thus, before relying on any of the analyses, conclusions and/or guidance provided by this appendix, users should ensure that those analyses, conclusions and/or guidance are current and correct at the time use is made of this appendix.
+In addition, this appendix is provided for background information purposes only and does not alter, amend, or change the meaning of E1527.
+If any inconsistency between this appendix and E1527 arises, E1527 applies, not this appendix or any interpretation based on this appendix.

-The objective of the E2247 Standard Practice is to help users qualify for one of the CERCLA Landowner Liability Protections (LLPs).
-Users should be aware that there are other federal, state and local environmental laws and regulations that can impose liabilities and obligations on owners and operators of real property that are outside the scope of this practice.
-This Appendix explains by illustration that this Practice does not address all possible environmental liabilities that a user may need to consider in the context of a commercial real estate transaction.
-Therefore, users may desire to expand the scope of pre-purchase due diligence to assess other business environmental risks that exist beyond CERCLA liability associated with the target property.
+The objective of Practice E1527 is to help users qualify for one of the CERCLA Landowner Liability Protections (LLPs).
+Users should be aware that there are other federal, state, and local environmental laws and regulations that can impose liabilities and obligations on owners and operators of real property that are outside the scope of this practice.
+This appendix explains by illustration that this practice does not address all possible environmental liabilities that a user may need to consider in the context of a commercial real estate transaction.
+Therefore, users may desire to expand the scope of prepurchase due diligence to assess other business environmental risks that exist beyond CERCLA liability associated with the target property.

-Section 3.2.12 defines a Business Environmental Risk (BER) as a risk which can have a material environmental or environmentally-driven impact on the business associated with the current or planned use of commercial real estate, and is not an issue required to be investigated under this Practice.
-A BER may include one or more of the non-scope issues contained in section 13.1.5 (Non-Scope Considerations).
-Evaluation of non-scope items, including those addressed in this Appendix is not required nor relevant for compliance with the AAI Rule or E2247.
-Inclusion of any non-scope item in a Phase 1 report is entirely within the discretion of the user based on its own risk tolerance, the particular requirements of a specific transaction and the factors discussed in 3.2.12.
-As a result, this Appendix should not be construed as requiring the inclusion of any non-scope issues in a Phase 1 report.
+Subsection 3.2.11 defines a Business Environmental Risk (BER) as a risk which can have a material environmental or environmentally-driven impact on the business associated with the current or planned use of commercial real estate, and is not an issue required to be investigated under this practice.
+A BER may include one or more of the non-scope issues contained in subsection 13.1.5 (Non-Scope Considerations).
+Evaluation of non-scope items, including those addressed in this appendix is not required nor relevant for compliance with the AAI Rule or E1527.
+Inclusion of any non-scope item in a Phase I report is entirely within the discretion of the user based on its own risk tolerance, the particular requirements of a specific transaction and the factors discussed in 3.2.11.
+As a result, this appendix should not be construed as requiring the inclusion of any non-scope issues in a Phase I report.

-The items in this Appendix are some of the more common non-scope items that may be encountered in commercial real estate transactions.
-Those non-scope items discussed in this Appendix should not be construed as being more important than any non-scope items that are not addressed by this Appendix.
+The items in this appendix are some of the more common non-scope items that may be encountered in commercial real estate transactions.
+Those non-scope items discussed in this appendix should not be construed as being more important than any non-scope items that are not addressed by this appendix.
 Furthermore, it is noteworthy that in some circumstances, a non-scope consideration in an old Phase I analysis may present a REC for a subsequent Phase I analysis based on the rise of potential CERCLA liability.
 For example, asbestos-containing building materials within an existing structure are excluded from CERCLA.
-However, following the demolition of the building, asbestos containing materials buried in soil and may no longer fall within the exclusion from the definition of a CERCLA release.
-To more fully understand the circumstances under which a particular non-scope consideration could result in potential CERCLA liability, readers should consult the Legal Appendix.
+However, following the demolition of the building, asbestos containing materials buried in soil may no longer fall within the exclusion from the definition of a CERCLA release.
+To more fully understand the circumstances under which a particular non-scope consideration could result in potential CERCLA liability, readers should consult the Legal Appendix (Appendix X1).

-This Appendix discusses nine of the non-scope considerations listed in 13.1.5 in more detail:
+This appendix discusses nine of the non-scope considerations listed in 13.1.5 in more detail: